parlance-labs/langfree/README.md

 Utilities that help you extract, transform and curate [ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain.chat_models.openai.ChatOpenAI.html) runs from [LangSmith](https://www.langchain.com/langsmith).
-The goal is to facilitate using data from these runs you for fine-tuning your own conversational models.
+The goal is to facilitate using data from these runs for fine-tuning your own conversational models.

 This library is experimental and may change.